Member Organizations

 Regulation of Accountancy Profession

 In addition, professionals may voluntarily join a professional accountancy organization (PAO) and be self-regulated through the membership requirements of the PAO.
-The Instituto Nacional de Contadores Públicos de Colombia (INCP) unites professional accountants through voluntary membership, and requires its candidates to hold a JCC-issued license and bachelor degree in accounting in order to be considered for membership.
-Although legally, the INCP cannot judge or impose any disciplinary sanction on its members' professional conduct, the INCP's bylaws establish a requirement to follow a Code of Ethics or face sanctions on membership rights.
-The INCP promotes the adoption and implementation of international standards, represents and promotes the accountancy profession, develops trainings activities, and promotes improvements to professional practices.
+The Instituto Nacional de Contadores Públicos de Colombia (INCP) unites professional accountants through voluntary membership and requires candidates to hold a JCC-issued license and a bachelor’s degree in accounting to be considered for membership.
+Although, legally, the INCP cannot adjudicate or impose disciplinary sanctions on its members’ professional conduct, the INCP’s bylaws establish a requirement to follow a Code of Ethics, with sanctions that may affect membership rights in cases of non-compliance.
+The INCP promotes the adoption and implementation of international standards, represents and advances the accountancy profession, develops training activities, and promotes improvements to professional practice.

 -